yangjiheng/DevNotes/README.md

 ### QT Related

-* Check is a QString is number: <a href="https://gist.github.com/yangjiheng/d3313b7caa62b21ff4c04eb82264fcea">Code Gist</a>
+* Check is a QString is number: <a target=_blank href="https://gist.github.com/yangjiheng/d3313b7caa62b21ff4c04eb82264fcea">Code Gist</a>

 # About This Repository